Setting Aside a Default Judgment in Queensland

 Anlaby v Praetorius [1888]

-Summary: This case often is cited regarding the concept of irregularly entered judgments and the defendant’s right to have such a judgment set aside.
+Summary: This case is often cited regarding the concept of irregularly entered judgments and the defendant’s right to have such a judgment set aside.

 Cusack v De Angelis [2007] QCA 313